sudheerj/javascript-interview-questions/README.md

 332. ### Is JavaScript faster than server side script

      Yes, JavaScript is faster than server side script.
-Because JavaScript is a client-side script it does require any web server’s help for its computation or calculation.
+Because JavaScript is a client-side script it does not require any web server’s help for its computation or calculation.
 So JavaScript is always faster than any server-side script like ASP, PHP, etc.

      **[⬆ Back to Top](#table-of-contents)**